Share This :

 What causes pressure?
 Along with a lack of training, unrealistic expectations from parents and coaches are a big cause.
 If these expectations are out of balance with the amount of training a young athlete has, there will be pressure, and it can be overwhelming.

-As parents, we purposely train our kids to listen to our voice at all times.
+As parents, we purposely train our kids to listen to our voices at all times.
 Usually, this is a good thing, but it’s not particularly helpful when your child is trying to perform a difficult skill like hitting or pitching a baseball, so coaching from the stands should be avoided.
 Encouraging cheers from the crowd can also be distracting for some kids.

 Cheering is a normal part of a competitive event; this will never change, nor should it have to.
 How a kid responds to the cheering, however, should be cause for reflection for parents.
-If a player is feeling pressure from normal cheering and failing because of it, it may mean that their parent’s expectations have been unrealistic the whole time, not just during today’s game.
+If a player feels pressure from normal cheering and failing because of it, it may mean that their parent’s expectations have been unrealistic the whole time, not just during today’s game.
 Just hearing their parent’s voice can rattle even the most talented kid if they’ve been constantly over-coached on results, and this is the problem, not the cheering.
 Instead of “C’mon, you can do it,” this player sub-consciously hears, “C’mon, you better do it!”
 Parent’s expectations are powerful!
 If they are unreasonably high, they can shatter confidence and ruin a young player’s competitive experience.

 The key is to not add unnecessary pressure by over-coaching during competition.
 Once the game starts, an athlete’s training is what they can count on, not some anxiety-ridden parent or coach yelling, “Throw strikes!”